 Press Releases

-Dispatch of an International Emergency Assistance Team and Medical Team in Response to the Damages Caused by the Cyclone in the Democratic Socialist Republic of Sri Lanka
+Dispatch of the Japan Disaster Relief Medical Team in Response to the Damages Caused by the Cyclone in the Democratic Socialist Republic of Sri Lanka

-The Government of Japan has decided to dispatch an International Emergency Assistance Team and Medical Team to the affected area, based on the specific medical needs and other needs assessed through the dispatch of the Japan International Cooperation Agency (JICA) assessment team.
-The International Emergency Assistance Team and Medical Team consists of 31 members, including doctors and nurses registered with the Ministry of Foreign Affairs of Japan and JICA, and is scheduled to depart Japan on December 3.
+The Government of Japan has decided to dispatch the Japan Disaster Relief Medical Team to the affected area, based on the specific medical needs assessed through the dispatch of the Japan International Cooperation Agency (JICA) assessment team.
+The Japan Disaster Relief Medical Team consists of a total of 31 members, including medical doctors, nurses, and other health professionals, JICA staff, and a representative from the Ministry of Foreign Affairs.
+They are scheduled to depart Japan on December 3.

 Based on humanitarian considerations as well as Japan’s friendly relations with the Democratic Socialist Republic of Sri Lanka, the Government of Japan intends to provide assistance, including the medical team.